Silvado, a Monitor of Brazil, and its Role in the Paraguayan War

 The first installation of Conway's All the World's Fighting Ships, providing a listing of naval vessels that were built between the years 1860 and 1905, sheds light on the circumstances in which Silvado entered Brazilian service.
 The first volume of this international history of naval vessels, which was edited by Robert Gardiner, states that the ironclad was built in France and completed in either 1865 or 1866.
 It is stated, on page 406, that Paraguay placed the original order for the monitor before it was bought by Brazil.
 It is possible, therefore, that the ship was built for Paraguay in 1865 and sold to Brazil in 1866.
 Francisco Solano López, who ruled Paraguay as a dictator, had sought to purchase ironclads from private shipyards in Europe and placed such an order with Lucien Arman.
 The French industrialist, who owned a shipyard in Bordeaux and had built CSS Stonewall for the Confederacy, constructed the armoured ram for Paraguay but did not receive full payment for the vessel.
 The War of the Triple Alliance made it difficult for Paraguay, which was under naval blockade, to pay for the military hardware that it had ordered before the war.
 Nemesis, as the ship was known while it awaited purchase by López, had to be sold to another buyer or Arman would suffer financial losses.
 Brazil, seeking to enlarge its navy and to deprive its adversary of fighting ships, was able to buy the vessel from Arman and and renamed it in honour of the late Américo Brasilio Silvado.
 Naming ships after military commanders or state dignitaries, whether living or dead, was a common practice in Brazil at the time.
 Artur Jaceguai, a Brazilian naval officer who shares his experiences of the Paraguayan War in Reminiscências da Guerra do Paraguai, explains that Silvado had been the commanding officer of Rio de Janeiro at the time in which it struck a torpedo near Curuzú and sank as a result.
 The torpedo, Jaceguai recalls, exploded near the stern of the ironclad and half the crew perished along with its commanding officer.

-Armour, Armament and Power Plant of Silvado as well as other Technical Details.
+Dimensions of Silvado and other Technical Details.

 Silvado, Joining the Brazilian Reserve Squadron in Montevideo, Draws the Attention of American Diplomats.